Office hours by appointment. Evening and weekend hours available.

 UCF’s Humanist Chaplain is certified through The Humanist Society, a branch of the American Humanist Association.

-A chaplain represents Humanist values and principles in secular institutions such as a hospital, nursing home, prison, military unit, school, police department, university and/or humanist community.
+A chaplain represents Humanist values and principles in a secular institution such as a hospital, nursing home, prison, military unit, school, police department, university and/or humanist community.

 Chaplains have the responsibility and authority to work with non-humanists as well as humanists.
 This position is distinguished by a professional chaplain’s covenant to serve all and exploit none.